yutakahirano/ws-over-http2/ws-over-http2-message-mapping.md

   - 2: Binary
   - 8: Close

-The HEADERS frame MAY include other headers.
+An extension MAY insert other headers.

 #### Text
-A text WebSocket message represents a text.
+A Text WebSocket message represents a text.
 Without an extension, the utf-8 encoded text is stored in DATA frames in order.

-An extension MAY encode the payload arbitrarily.
+An extension MAY modify the payload arbitrarily.

 #### Binary
-A binary WebSocket message represents an octet sequence.
+A Binary WebSocket message represents an octet sequence.
-The sequence is stored in DATA frames in order.
+Without an extension, the sequence is stored in DATA frames in order.

-An extension MAY encode the payload arbitrarily.
+An extension MAY modify the payload arbitrarily.

 #### Close
-A close WebSocket message is used for the WebSocket closing handshake.
+A Close WebSocket message is used for the WebSocket closing handshake.

 The HEADERS frame MUST include the following headers.

  - :code This header specifies the code in WebSocket closing handshake.

-A close WebSocket message MAY have the reason text as the payload data.
+A Close WebSocket message MAY have the reason text as the payload data.
 The reason text MUST be a valid utf-8 text.
 The reason text MUST be of length at most 126 bytes.

-END_STREAM flag MUST be set at the last frame of a WebSocket close message.
+END_STREAM flag MUST be set at the last frame of the message.

 ## Closing the Connection